md-systems/past/README.txt

  * Provides an UI to set events as TODO and Done.
  * Inserts a list of suggested similar events into the event detail page.

+ DRUSH GRABBER EXTENSION

+ Past Grabber is shipped with past-grab command that can parse server error log files for specified error type entries and create past events for them.

+ drush past-grab /var/log/apache2/error.log "PHP Fatal error" --count=100

+ The above command will scan the file on provided path, parse out PHP Fatal error entries and process them into past events.

  REQUIREMENTS
  ------------